Bllose/Informations/Finance/FED/README.md

 **stable** adjective
 (C1) a stable person is mentally healthy: She seems more stable these days.
 (C1) firmly fixed or not likely to move or change.

+It was created on December 23, 1913, with the enactment of the Federal Reserve Act, after a series of financial panics (particularly the panic of 1907) led to the desire for central control of the monetary system in order to alleviate financial crises.
+Over the years, events such as the Great Depression in the 1930s and the Great Recession during the 2000s have led to the expansion of the roles and responsibilities of the Federal Reserve System.